 Yellow fever is an acute viral disease transmitted by infected mosquitoes.
 Infection with the yellow fever virus causes varying degrees of disease, from mild symptoms to severe illness with bleeding and jaundice.
 About 15% of people infected with yellow fever progress to a severe form of the illness, and half of those will die, as there is no cure for yellow fever.

-- Observation of measures to avoid mosquito bites
+- Taking measures to avoid mosquito bites

 More information regarding yellow fever is available on the Ministry of Health’s website.